ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 -->

+#### Checking the heap property

-Finally, we define a function that verifies that the data structure satisfies the heap property.
+To start with, we define a function that verifies that a given binary heap satisfies the *heap property*:

-    checkInvariant(heap):
+    checkHeapPropery(heap):
-        for pos in 1 .. heap.size - 1:
+        for pos in 1 .. heap.size-1:
-            if heap.arr[pos] < heap.arr[parent(pos)]:
+            if heap[pos] < heap[parent(pos)]:
                 return false
         return true

-Note that we do not need to check the completeness property, since the heap is stored in an array and arrays cannot contain gaps between elements.
+Note that we start the iteration from position 1: this is because position 0 contains the root of the tree, and the root doesn't have a parent.

 When implementing a data structure, it is often helpful to encode the invariants explicitly and verify them, possibly using assertions, within the various operations.
 This can make it easier to detect errors and ensure that the data structure remains valid after each modification.

 When modifying a data structure that must satisfy an invariant, the goal is to update the structure while ensuring the invariant still holds.
 In practice, it is often easier to separate these steps: first perform the modification, even if this temporarily breaks the invariant, and then repair the structure to restore it.
-We will follow this approach when defining the heap operations.
+We will follow this approach when defining the binary heap operations.

-#### Retrieving the highest-priority element
+#### Getting the highest-priority element

-Since the structure satisfies the heap property, the element at index 0, the root of a non-empty heap, always contains the element with the highest priority.
+Since the array satisfies the heap property, the element at index 0 is the root and will always contain the highest-priority element.

-    getMin(heap):
-        return heap.arr[0]

-Note that the above definition does not account for the case where the heap is empty.
-Attempting to retrieve the first element of an empty dynamic array would fail, and therefore this operation would fail as well.
-For the sake of brevity, we omit such sanity checks here and in the remainder of the chapter.
+Therefore it is very efficient to take a little peek into which the next element will be, without modifying the heap.
+Note that we first need to check that the heap is not empty, because then we will get an error message when trying to access index 0.

 ### Inserting into a heap

 We want to be able to add elements to our heap.
-To preserve the completeness invariant, there is only one place where we can insert a new element: at the end of the array.
+Since we are using a dynamic array, there is only one place where we can insert a new element: at the end of the array.
 However, the newly inserted element is not necessarily in the correct position, so the insertion may temporarily violate the heap invariant.
 We must therefore restore the heap property after adding the new element.

 The new element might have higher priority than its parent.
-In a min-heap, this means that the new element is smaller than its parent.
 If this happens, we swap the new element with its parent.
-We then repeat the same check from the new position, because the element may still be too small to remain there.
+We then repeat the same check from the new position, because the element may still have too high priority to remain there.
 This process continues until the element either reaches the root or has a parent with higher priority.

 Notice that we do not need to compare the new element with its parent's other child, if there is one.